MicrosoftDocs/power-platform/power-platform/admin/powerapps-us-government.md

 Access to PowerApps US Government plans is restricted to the following offerings; each plan is offered as a monthly subscription and can be licensed to an unlimited number of users:

-- PowerApps/Flow Plan US Government
+- PowerApps/Power Automate Plan US Government
-- In addition to the standalone plans, PowerApps and Microsoft Flow capabilities are also included in certain Office 365 US Government and Dynamics 365 US Government plans, allowing customers to extend and customize Office 365 and model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service.
+- In addition to the standalone plans, PowerApps and Microsoft Power Automate capabilities are also included in certain Office 365 US Government and Dynamics 365 US Government plans, allowing customers to extend and customize Office 365 and model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service.
 Please note that this licensing will automatically show up and be available in customer tenants around mid-April.

 Additional information about the differences in functionality between these groups of licenses is described in more detail on the [PowerApps licensing information](https://powerapps.microsoft.com/pricing/) page.
 PowerApps US Government is available through the Volume Licensing and Cloud Solution Provider purchasing channels.